-Services for cochlear implants.
-The batteries for cochlear implant devices are not a Covered Service.
+Services for Cochlear implants.
+The batteries for Cochlear Implant devices are not a covered expense.
+Preauthorization is required.

 Dental Services (All Members / All Ages)

 Preparing the Mouth for Medical Treatments

 Your Plan includes coverage for dental services to prepare the mouth for medical services and treatments such as radiation therapy to treat cancer and prepare for transplants.
 Covered Services include: